-Foreigners who want own, or run a business in Kenya, need to have an Investor Class D permit from the Immigration Department.
+Foreign nationals who want own, or run a business in Kenya, are required to have an Investor Class D permit from the Immigration Department.

 It is illegal for any non-Kenyan to conduct any Business or trade in Kenya without a valid Business Investor permit.